 It goes without saying that pregnancy massage (or indeed any other massage) should only be conducted by an experienced and qualified therapist.
-For your assurance and absolute confidence, our therapist’s accreditations are available on our homepage, under ‘Your Therapist’.
+For your assurance and absolute confidence, our therapist’s accreditations are available in the spa and here.

 You may therefore be assured that with Prana, massage therapy is safe and incredibly beneficial throughout pregnancy, including the first trimester.
 However, getting a massage is akin to gentle exercise for your body – it increases your blood and lymph circulation and makes your heart work just a bit harder.
 We do advise you to contact your doctor or obstetrician before your massage because he or she will know of any existing conditions or potential complications and advise you accordingly.

 Enjoy the experience.
 Relax – we are ever vigilant to protect both you and baby…

 What is Ayurvedic pregnancy massage exactly?

 Ayurvedic pregnancy massage puts emphasis on both emotional and physical caring practices for the pregnant woman and her unborn child.
 Practitioners of Ayurveda (as Prana is) believe that there is a strong link between the mother’s wellbeing and the health of the baby, starting from inception through to the birth itself.

 Moreover, that the baby’s character, physical features and health begin with the mother and her pre-pregnancy status.
 Mums to be give a lot of their vital energy to the baby growing in the womb, and massage helps them maintain this energy throughout – post natal, it also restores and replenishes this essential energy.

 What techniques are used – where, and why?